Tangermünde sights

 That must be in the for the visit to Tangermünde suitcase

 In any case, Tangermünde Castle looks back on a long history.
 In 925 it was created at this point.
-The city on the Elbe owes its status as an imperial city to her.
+The city on the Elbe owes its status as an imperial city to it.
 Emperor Charles IV had his secondary residence here.
 He finally had the castle rebuilt in 1373.

 Do you like to travel by motorhome?